-Red Chili wants to deliver high tension with the Voltage shoes while keeping your feet free of cramps.
+Red Chili wants to deliver high tension with the Fusion shoes while keeping your feet free of cramps.
 Designed as a combination of volume, downturn and precision, the concept of these climbing shoes is versatility and all-around performance in more than one scenario.

 Key features of the Voltage include: aggressive downturn, a wide shape for a comfortable fit, two opposing velcro straps, a toe patch for extra grip and heel fit for performance on hooks, an RC-tension midsole and a Vibram XS Grip rubber sole.

-One look at the Red Chili Voltage’s profile clearly shows these shoes are all about tension: the powerful downturn is achieved by a flat strip of rubber wrapped around the heel, allowing you to transfer body tension through your toes onto small edges.
+One look at the Red Chili Fusion’s profile clearly shows these shoes are all about tension: the powerful downturn is achieved by a flat strip of rubber wrapped around the heel, allowing you to transfer body tension through your toes onto small edges.

 The shape of the Voltage is built to last, owing to the midsole and the Vibram XS Grip rubber, which is less prone to wear.
 However, the last of the shoe supports your toes without cramming them together in pain.